 Also, consider the following tips for addressing transportation requirements as you create your long-distance co-parenting schedule:

 - Determine which parent will drive the child when it’s time to do a visit.
 Consider meeting halfway to exchange your child to make visit-related travel easier.

 - If flying is required, determine who will fly with the child if he or she isn’t old enough to fly independently.

 - Figure out who will pay for travel expenses or if you will divide the travel expenses.
 In some cases, the parent who moved away is the one who will absorb the costs.

 Communication Section of the Plan

 The good news?
-I, family law attorney Michael C. MacNeil, can help you to successfully create a long distance parenting plan in California.
-I will make sure that your best interests and rights are upheld during all stages of the negotiation process.
+I, family law attorney Michael C. MacNeil, can help you to successfully create a long-distance parenting plan in California.
+I realize that long-distance parenting can have major effects on the child, so I will make sure that both your child’s best interests and your rights are upheld during all stages of the negotiation process.